 Somewhere along the line, however, we started thinking that the church was in the real estate business and in the events business—rather than the gospel business.
 To be sure, insofar as buildings and programs might contribute to our mission, let’s utilize them; but we must not confuse the tools and methods for the mission itself.
 We must not be so attached to a way of “doing” church that we forget God is looking for us to be church.

-Back in 1887, Ellen White enunciated this vision for church.
+Ellen White enunciated this vision for church.
 “We have something more to do than merely to attend church services,” she wrote.
 “Prayers and testimonies in the social meeting will not answer, when we never say a word for Jesus outside the meeting-house.
 We are to reflect the character of Jesus.
 Everywhere, whether in the church, at our homes, or in social intercourse with our neighbors, we should let the lovely image of Jesus appear.”

 This is “church” in its truest sense—reflecting the “lovely image of Jesus” all the time and everywhere.